 Quality of Sunlight

-In terms of Vit-D production, the time of day, time of year and altitude determine the quality of sunlight received.
+In terms of Vitamin D production, the time of day, time of year and altitude determine the quality of sunlight received.

 Time of Day.
 Sunlight is most direct closer to midday.
-When we expose our skin to sunlight at this time more Vit-D is produced.
+When we expose our skin to sunlight at this time more Vitamin D is produced.

 Time of Year.
-UV-B rays are not strong enough for Vit-D production in the winter months in northern regions.
+UV-B rays are not strong enough for Vitamin D production in the winter months in northern regions.
 At these times the sunlight is less direct.
 It comes in at a lower angle and the sunlight has more atmosphere to penetrate before reaching the earth’s surface.
 As a result, more UV-B rays are blocked by atmosphere.
-“A good rule of thumb is if your shadow is longer than you are tall, you’re not making much Vit-D.”4
+“A good rule of thumb is if your shadow is longer than you are tall, you’re not making much Vitamin D.”4

-Vit-D production is reduced by anything that decreases the intensity of the sun’s rays.
-In addition to the earth’s atmosphere and cloud cover, elements on the surface such as air pollution and smog, glass windows, clothing, and sunscreen can block and filter out the UV-B rays required for making Vit-D.
+Vitamin D production is reduced by anything that decreases the intensity of the sun’s rays.
+In addition to the earth’s atmosphere and cloud cover, elements on the surface such as air pollution and smog, glass windows, clothing, and sunscreen can block and filter out the UV-B rays required for making Vitamin D.

 Air Pollution and Smog.
 Urban smog is a mixture of pollutants.
 Like the atmosphere and clouds, smog can be dense enough to absorb UV-B rays thereby reducing the amount of UV-B reaching your skin.5